ProfaKeila/The-Groot/README.md

 **Coach:** Keila Chacón

 **Engineering Material:**

-This repository contains the details of the Groot robot's construction, which is participating in the WRO-FUTUROS INGENIEROS competition in the WRO Panama 2023 world season.
+This repository contains the details of the Groot robot's construction, which is participating in the WRO- FUTURE ENGINEERS competition in the WRO Panama 2023 world season.
 Details include:

 **Team Photos:** It contains a carousel of team photos, including a formal photo and a fun photo.